The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • Non-negotiable!
 Use it every single day, even if you’re indoors.

-• Choose one that’s moisturizing to add an extra layer of protection.
+• Choose one that’s moisturising to add an extra layer of protection.

 Monday & Thursday: Retinoid Night (Power Nights)